sagemath/trac_to_gh/Issue 8482.md

 # Issue 8482: Add a link from the static help embedded in the notebook to the corresponding live documentation page

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8482

 Original creator: nthiery